 my walk to the train station

-local fruit vendor
+a local fruit vendor

-view from the train
+my beautiful view from the train

-In Manarola, there are a couple of different coastal walkways that you can take out to get a good view of the town, which was very nice.
+In Manarola, there are a couple of different coastal walkways that you can take to get a good view of the town, which was nice.
 I walked them all, and found that they did each offer a slightly different vantage point.
 (However now looking through my pictures, the differences seem only slight.
 But regardless, it was very enjoyable to walk them all.)

-The main street is lined with a lot cute little stores and restaurants…which brings me to my next adventure.
+The main street is lined with a lot of cute little stores and restaurants…which brings me to my next adventure.
 I had a restaurant in mind for lunch today, Trattoria dal Billy.
 I didn’t notice it during my original wander around town, so I stopped and asked someone where it was.
 In Italian, the man laughed and said, “lady, you need to climb up the mountain.”

-I ordered the local white wine and mixed seafood appetizer to start.
+I ordered the local white wine and a mixed seafood appetizer to start.
 I don’t have any clue what my expectation was, but it was blown out of the water when my 12 course antipasto showed up.
-Each bite more delicious than the last – from a squid ink crepe, to panelle, crudo, clams, arancini…each bite was perfectly prepared, executed and seasoned.
+Each bite more delicious than the last – from a squid ink crepe, to panelle, to crudo, clams, arancini…each bite was perfectly prepared, executed and seasoned.

 one of my favs – grilled octopus over lemon whipped potatoes

-A relaxing meal in a beautiful setting, life simply cannot get any better than this.
+A relaxing meal in a beautiful setting – life simply cannot get any better than this.

 When you are this far up the mountain, it is so quiet and peaceful – you’re overlooking the vineyards, the lemon groves, the sea, and the colorful town – and you feel like you have found your own hidden piece of Italian Riviera paradise.
 The cost?
 Just climb the mountain lady.